lfelipecas/ca-in-practice/README.md

 ## Attribution and Disclaimer

 This project is inspired by and based on the book *"La práctica del análisis de correspondencias"* by Michael Greenacre (Fundación BBVA, 2008).
-The implementation of the concepts and exercises presented in this repository is intended solely for educational and research purposes.
+The implementation of the concepts and exercises presented in this repository is intended solely for educational purposes.

 The original code examples from the book were written in **R**.
 These have been adapted to **Python** in this project, making the analyses more accessible to a wider audience.
 All adaptations have been carefully reviewed to match the original results as presented by Greenacre.